turly/tpwl/README.md

 # License

-_tpwl_ is MIT Licensed.
+_tpwl_ is (C) 2016 Turly O'Connor and is MIT Licensed.
 See the LICENSE file.